 Modifications: Have you experienced a change in circumstance that affects your ability to comply with a divorce order?
 You have the right to request modification of the court order.
 This is necessary when you can no longer afford to pay support or when you need to move away.

-Parenting Time: Most divorces that involve children result in joint conservatorship of some kind.
+Parenting Time: Most divorces that involve children result in a joint conservatorship of some kind.
 As a result, a parenting time agreement will need to be drafted in order to determine how much time each parent spends with the child as well as establish the decision-making rights of each parent.

 Paternity: In order to have and protect your fathers' rights, you need to establish paternity.
 This can be done at the time of the child's birth, through adoption, through presumption, or by filing a notice of intent to claim paternity.
 Only then can you protect your rights to possession and access.